-6.1 This requirement takes effect as specified in Registrar’s Requirement 6.2.
+This requirement takes effect as specified in Registrar’s Requirements 6.3, 6.4 and 6.5.

+All Instruments set out in Registrar’s Requirements 6.3, 6.4 and 6.5 must be Lodged using an ELN.

-6.2 Where the mortgagee is an ADI:
+Where the mortgagee is an ADI:

-a discharge of mortgage signed on or after 1 August 2016 must be Lodged using an ELN, except where the discharge of mortgage is to be Lodged with any transfer of land or mortgage for the same folio(s) of the Register; and
+a discharge of mortgage signed on or after 1 August 2016, except when the discharge of mortgage is to be Lodged with any transfer of land or mortgage for the same folio(s) of the Register; and

-a mortgage to which the National Credit Code applies signed on or after 1 August 2016 must be Lodged using an ELN, except where the mortgage is to be Lodged with any discharge of mortgage or transfer of land for the same folio(s) of the Register; and
+a mortgage to which the National Credit Code applies signed on or after 1 August 2016, except when the mortgage is to be Lodged with any discharge of mortgage or transfer of land for the same folio(s) of the Register; and

-a discharge of mortgage signed on or after 1 August 2017 must be Lodged using an ELN, except where the discharge of mortgage is to be Lodged with any transfer of land or mortgage to a mortgagee who is not an ADI for the same folio(s) of the Register; and
+a discharge of mortgage signed on or after 1 August 2017, except when the discharge of mortgage is to be Lodged with any transfer of land or mortgage to a mortgagee who is not an ADI for the same folio(s) of the Register; and

-any mortgage signed on or after 1 August 2017 must be Lodged using an ELN, except where the mortgage is to be Lodged with any discharge of mortgage from a mortgagee who is not an ADI or transfer of land for the same folio(s) of the Register.
+any mortgage signed on or after 1 August 2017, except when the mortgage is to be Lodged with any discharge of mortgage from a mortgagee who is not an ADI or transfer of land for the same folio(s) of the Register; and

+a discharge of mortgage signed on or after 1 December 2017, except when the discharge of mortgage is to be Lodged with any transfer of land or mortgage to an Other Mortgagee for the same folio(s) of the Register; and

+any mortgage signed on or after 1 December 2017, except when the mortgage is to be Lodged with any discharge of mortgage from an Other Mortgagee or transfer of land for the same folio(s) of the Register.

+6.4 Where the mortgagee is a not an ADI but is a Subscriber or has a Representative:

+a discharge of mortgage signed on or after 1 December 2017, except when the discharge of mortgage is to be Lodged with any transfer of land or mortgage to an Other Mortgagee for the same folio(s) of the Register; and

+any mortgage signed on or after 1 December 2017, except when the mortgage is to be Lodged with any discharge of mortgage from an Other Mortgagee or transfer of land for the same folio(s) of the Register.

+6.5 Where the Party is a Subscriber or has a Representative:

+a caveat signed on or after 1 December 2017, except when the caveat is to be Lodged with any other Instrument; and

+a withdrawal of caveat signed on or after 1 December 2017, except when the withdrawal of caveat is to be Lodged with any discharge of mortgage from an Other Mortgagee or transfer of land or mortgage from an Other Mortgagee for the same folio(s) of the Register; and

+a transfer of land signed on or after 1 March 2018, except when the transfer is to be Lodged with any discharge of mortgage from an Other Mortgagee or mortgage from an Other Mortgagee for the same folio(s) of the Register.

-6.3 Registrar’s Requirement 6.2 does not apply:
+6.6 Registrar’s Requirements 6.3, 6.4 and 6.5 do not apply:

 (a) if an ELN is not available and has not been available for one clear Business Day; or